 Chester Beatty has just launched the first phase of its new ‘Digital Museum Guide’ an interactive mobile app FREE to download for Apple and Android.
-This new app offers audio tours of our collections and galleries, virtual 3D walkthroughs of the museum, online browsing of our world-renowned treasures, and a news section to highlight their extensive programme of events and activities.
+This new app offers audio tours of their collections and galleries, virtual 3D walkthroughs of the museum, online browsing of their world-renowned treasures, and a news section to highlight their extensive programme of events and activities.
 Available in English but additional European and World languages will be added in early 2020.

 Free public tours in Arabic, Mandarin and Japanese are scheduled on a regular basis.
 Check here for details: https://chesterbeatty.ie/whats-on/